Most of you know that I prefer my weather hot and my drinks cold, but I’ll reverse that for Whistler, Canada!

 Santa would feel right at home here!

 Here’s Another Pro Tip: Whistler’s village centre is completely pedestrianised so if you’re arriving by car, you’ll have to park on the outskirts of the village.
-Thankfully, there’s plenty of secure parking lots offering single to multi-day stays.
+Thankfully, there are plenty of secure parking lots offering single to multi-day stays.

 My list of things to do in Whistler in the winter months covers activities for the non-skiers, the novice skiers, and the professionals!
 Check out these fun activities: